GuerillaStudio/guerilla.studio/content/blog/2024-vanilla-list-state-and-whats-next/index.md

 twitter_card_type: "summary_large_image"
 ---

 As some of you might have noticed: [Vanilla List](https://vanillalist.top)—our index curating lightweight JavaScript plugins, is kinda in hiatus mode.
-I didn’t added any plugin/library since early 2023 and here were are, at the of 2024.
+I didn’t added any plugin/library since early 2023 and here were are, at the enf of 2024.

-There are several reasons reason behind it.
+There are several reasons behind it.

 ## It was painfull to manage